anuragts/Fashpost/README.md

 # Running Frontend
     npm run client
+#
-Running only client(frontend) will throw some errors due to absence of backend function and database connectivity.
+Running only client(frontend) will throw some errors due to the absence of backend function and database connectivity.

 # Adding environment variables

-Create .env file and add following environment variables in it.
+Create .env file and add the following environment variables to it.

     NODE_ENV , PORT , MONGO_URI , JWT_SECRET
 #